castleproject/Windsor/docs/lifestyles.md

 Container.Register(Component.For<Repository>().LifestyleBoundTo<ViewModelBase>());
 ```

 :information_source: **Binding is done on implementation type:** Notice that when specifying type to bind to, we used `ViewModelBase` common base type of all view models.
-The binding doesn't look at services exposed by the container, but the actual implementation type of the component, and checks if it is assignable to the the specified type.
+The binding doesn't look at services exposed by the container, but the actual implementation type of the component, and checks if it is assignable to the specified type.

 :information_source: **Bound lifestyle introduced coupling:** There's one important aspect you need to consider when choosing bound lifestyle.
 It assumes that repository (in our example) will always be resolved as a dependency of some view model.
 Sometimes that's OK, sometimes it's not.
 Make sure you consider it before choosing this lifestyle.